3kh0/ext-remover/README.md

 Downgrading can be used for several exploits, to get to a version that does not have patches for certain exploits, such as LTBEEF.
 This is a built-in feature of ChromeOS.

-Please do note that recently, they have patched downgrading on most devices up to a certain version., so this may not work for you.
+Please do note that depending on your `kernver=` you may not be able to downgrade to certain version.
+More info is at the [CryptoSmite Unenrollment](#cryptomite-unenrollment)

 ### Requirements
 - A USB thumb drive with at least 4GB of storage, some boards have small or bigger images, I recommend 16GB